crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 Any other character following a backslash is interpreted as the character itself.

-A backslash followed by at most three digits range from 0 to 7 denotes a code point written in octal:
+A backslash followed by at most three digits ranging from 0 to 7 denotes a code point written in octal:

 ```crystal
 "\101" # => "A"